 Speak to locals: Speak with the owners of neighbouring properties to find out if there has been any flooding in the past and contact the local authority to check if they hold council records relating to flooding in the area.

-Ask a flood risk consultant: They can give you more details on the level of risk you will face, where water will come from, and how long flooding could last.
-This service could cost hundreds of pounds so only ask a consultant for help if you are really concerned.
+Ask a flood risk consultant: It might cost you a few hundred pounds but an expert can give you more details on the level of risk you will face, where water will come from, and how long flooding could last.

 Yes you should be able to find an affordable policy even if your home is susceptible to flooding, although some insurers may be unwilling to cover you.